ungleich/cdist/docs/src/man1/cdist.rst

     Operate by using archiving with compression where apropriate.
 Supported values are: tar - tar archive, tgz - gzip tar archive (the default), tbz2 - bzip2 tar archive and txz - lzma tar archive.
+Currently in beta.

 .. option:: -r REMOTE_OUT_PATH, --remote-out-dir REMOTE_OUT_PATH

-    Directory to save cdist output in on the target host
+    Directory to save cdist output in on the target host.

 .. option:: -s, --sequential

-    Operate on multiple hosts sequentially (default)
+    Operate on multiple hosts sequentially (default).

 .. option:: --remote-copy REMOTE_COPY

-    Command to use for remote copy (should behave like scp)
+    Command to use for remote copy (should behave like scp).

 .. option:: --remote-exec REMOTE_EXEC

-    Command to use for remote execution (should behave like ssh)
+    Command to use for remote execution (should behave like ssh).

 .. option:: -t, --tag

-    host is specified by tag, not hostname/address; list all hosts that contain any of specified tags
+    Host is specified by tag, not hostname/address; list all hosts that contain any of specified tags.
+    Currently in beta.

 HOSTFILE FORMAT
 ~~~~~~~~~~~~~~~